primetime43/GAPS-2/README.md

 ## TODO

-- Add the back end functionality
+- [x] Add the back end functionality
-- Fix/finish overall functionality that's missing from the original code
+- [x] Fix/finish overall functionality that's missing from the original code
+- [ ] Need to add entire library recommendations
+- [ ] Need to remove existing movies in plex library from recommendations
-- Fix bugs & add updates to refactor code for simplicity
+- [ ] Fix bugs & add updates to refactor code for simplicity

 ## Installation